dashdotrobot/bicyclewheel/content/pages/instructions.md

-Title: How to use the app
+Title: Instructions
 Authors: Matthew Ford
-Slug: app-instructions
+Slug: instructions
-Show_in_menu: false
+Show_in_menu: true

-## Launch the Bicycle Wheel App

-<a href="https://bike-wheel-app.herokuapp.com/" target="_blank">Click here</a> to launch the Bike Wheel App in a separate window.

 ## How to use the Bicycle Wheel App